-- The "B" field mismatch due to incompatible provisioning; - The reception of APS message from the working entity due to working/protection configuration mismatch; - No match in sent "Requested traffic" and received "requested signal" for more than 50 ms; - No APS message is received on the protection transport entity during at least 3.5 times the long APS interval (e.g. at least 17.5 seconds) and there is no defect on the protection transport entity.
+- The "B" field mismatch due to incompatible provisioning; - o The reception of APS message from the working entity due to working/protection configuration mismatch; - o No match in sent "Requested Signal" and received "Requested Signal" for more than 50 ms; - o No APS message is received on the protection transport entity during at least 3.5 times the long APS interval (e.g. at least 17.5 seconds) and there is no defect on the protection transport entity.